Camping at Ayers Rock Resort: Everything You Need to Know

 Ready to experience camping at Uluru?

 We can’t wait for you to witness your very first fiery Outback sunrise or experience the absolute wonder of sitting under the sparkling Milky Way, listening to the wild birds and reflecting on an amazing day of adventure.
-Start planning today by checking out our campground availability and rates, browsing tours and activities, and learning about other ways to explore the great outdoors.
+Start planning today by checking out our campground availability and rates, browsing tours and activities, and learning about other ways to explore the outdoors.
 We’ll save you a campsite — see you soon!

 Stories from Ayers Rock